 4. Using Windi

 Windi is another effective product many parents swear by.
-All you have to do, gently insert it into the baby’s rectal area to help release gas when baby is having a hard time releasing gas on her own.
+All you have to do, gently insert it into the baby’s rectal area to help release gas when the baby is having a hard time releasing gas on her own.

-5. using Gas drops at night
+5. Using Gas drops at night

 Some babies if not all may not have gas issues or manage to help release gas or burp without any delay, whereas some may have trouble or delayed burping issues due to developing digestive systems.